jugvirpabla/Mission-to-Mars/README.md

 To create an automated scrpaing script to aquire information about Mars.

 ## Important Information
 Please use files scrapingch.py, app_c.py, indexch.html to test the module challenge.
+These files are located in the "app" folder"
 Thank you.

 ## Resources
  - Data Sources: